AVIRENI-CHANDAN/DetectByAudio/README.md

 ## Features

-- Real-time object detection using YOLO (YOLOv4 Tiny).
+- Real-time object detection using YOLO.
 - Customizable class names for object detection.
 - Voice command recognition to identify and highlight specific objects.
 - GUI with a clickable button to start audio recording.